About the Trust

 Who benefits from our grants

 The people who benefit from our grants are from the Armed Forces community.
-This includes serving personnel, families, veterans and families of veterans.
+This includes serving personnel, families, Veterans and families and carers of Veterans.
 In some of our programmes, the wider community around a base or in an area with an Armed Forces population can also benefit.
 Read the latest news from the Trust here.